quasarframework/quasar/docs/src/pages/quasar-cli/cli-documentation/handling-webpack.md

 One of the most asked questions is how to copy independent files to the destination folder (ie: `dist/spa`).

-Below, uses the `CopyWebpackPlugin` using `extendWebpack` to copy `robots.txt` to the build destination.
+Below, uses the `CopyWebpackPlugin` to copy `robots.txt` to the build destination.

 First, add `CopyWebpackPlugin` to your `package.json`.